rosiel/xml2csv/README.md

 Review, cleanup, and reconciliation is up to the user.
 For some purposes, a spreadsheet application may be sufficient.

-The CLAW Migration participants are interested in the application of [OpenRefine](http://openrefine.org/).
+The CLAW Migration participants are interested in the application of [OpenRefine](http://openrefine.org/), including the use of [Conciliator](https://github.com/codeforkjeff/conciliator) reconciliation services.

 To create an OpenRefine project based on the TSV output, use the following settings:
 * Select the TSV output file
 * For 'Parse the data as' select 'CSV / TSV / separator-based files'
 * For 'Character encoding' use 'UTF-8'